Sam36502/Mad-Libs/README.md

 ## Usage:
 To use the Mad-Libs console application, you just need to run the jar file from the console.

+Use 'Mad-Libs.bat' for Windows
+Use 'Mad-Libs.sh' for Linux

 Once the program has started, you can select what folder to search for Mad-Libs files.
 These files follow a specific format (see below), but are also quite simple.
 If it finds any of these files, it will list all of the available files.
 Once you choose an option from the list, so long as the file is valid,